 As regular TEBI readers know, that actually isn’t quite my view.
 It’s not really about active versus passive; ultimately it’s all about cost.

 What the industry doesn’t want you to know — and something that many journalists either don’t understand or prefer not to explain — is that the long-term impact of compounded fees and charges on people’s investment returns is staggeringly huge.
+Evidence.

 The investment author Lars Kroijer calculates that, for a typical investor, the cost difference between investing in active funds over 40 years, and using index funds instead, is the equivalent of seven Porsche cars.
 Most investors will never drive a Porsche but, as Jeff says, it appears to be the car of choice for those who manage their money.